inBeat/inbeat-website/content/top-influencers/tiktok/lifestyle/united-states/chicago/_index.md

 ---
-title: Top 10 Lifestyle TikTok Influencers In Chicago In 2023
+title: Top 10 Lifestyle TikTok Influencers In Chicago In 2024
 description: >-
-  Find top lifestyle TikTok influencers in Chicago in 2023.
+  Find top lifestyle TikTok influencers in Chicago in 2024.
 Most popular hashtags: #fyp #foryou #lifestyle #chicago.
 platform: TikTok
-hits: 24
+hits: 25
-text_top: Discover the best TikTok profiles on inBeat.
+text_top: Identify the best TikTok influencers on inBeat.
-text_bottom: inBeat aggregates 24 TikTok influencers like this in Chicago, United States for you to pitch.
+text_bottom: Our database aggregates 25 TikTok influencers like this in Chicago, United States for you to work with.
 profiles:
   - username: "chlobellexx"
     fullname: >-